sporyon/dotnix-infra/README.md

 # How to deploy dotnix on Hetzner.
-This Guide documents a simple installation of a polkadot validator using dotnix and nixos anywhere on a target machine running x86_64-linux with [kexec](https://man7.org/linux/man-pages/man8/kexec.8.html) support.
+This Guide documents a simple installation of a polkadot validator using dotnix and NixOS anywhere on a target machine running x86_64-linux with [kexec](https://man7.org/linux/man-pages/man8/kexec.8.html) support.
 In our example we are installing Dotnix on a Hetzner dedicated server.

 ## Prerequisites